adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 🚀 - Questions to answer later <br>
-Q. what is bursting meaning ? overall as a concept in the cloud ? <br>
+Q. what is bursting meaning ? overall as a concept in the cloud ? <br> what does it mean by burst workload?
 Q. what is SSL/TLS certifications ? who maintains it , generates it?
 IMP things to know about these certificates ? how they work actually? <br>
 Q. Difference between IPV4 vs IPV6 and why we have IPV6 ? <br>